syntacticsolutions/React-Webpack-Knex-Boilerplate/README.md

 0. In your terminal:
     ```node backend```

-0. Your will see the output:
+0. You will see the output:
     ```Server running on http://localhost:7555```

 0. Navigate in your browser to `http:localhost:7555/init`